dgilland/hashfs/README.rst

     repaired = fs.repair()

-    # Or if you want to drop extensions...
+    # Or if you want to drop file extensions...
     repaired = fs.repair(extensions=False)